-Suspected burglar arrested as Boston police investigate Beacon Hill business break-ins
+DA: Level 2 sex offender facing charges in Beacon Hill break-ins

 Boston police made an arrest early Thursday morning as detectives continue to investigate a slew of business break-ins in Boston’s Beacon Hill section.

-James Schaff, 55, of Boston, is slated to be arraigned in Boston Municipal Court on a charge of breaking and entering a building at night, according to the Boston Police Department.
+James Schaff, 55, of Boston, was arraigned in Boston Municipal Court on a charge of breaking and entering a building at night, according to the Boston Police Department.

+James Schaff is being held on two cases involving business break-ins at night on Charles Street in Boston.
+Prosecutors say Schaff is connected to break-ins early this morning and another back in May of 2023.

-Officers responding to a report of another break-in at Flat of the Hill at 60 Charles Street around 12:30 a.m. nabbed Schaff as he attempted to flee the area, police said.
+Officers responding to a report of another break-in at Flat of the Hill at 60 Charles Street around 12:30 a.m. nabbed Schaff as he attempted to flee the area on foot, police said.

+The Suffolk District Attorney’s Office confirmed that Schaff is a Level 2 sex offender.
+He was convicted of aggravated rape in 1987, according to the state’s Sex Offender Registry Board.

+Schaff is also facing similar charges in connection with a separate break-in in May, prosecutors said.

 Video taken inside Remy’s shows the boutique ransacked.